Re-Cap From The Open.

 Key Stat and Strategy.

 Could be a very interesting week, I think it can be very easy to fall in to the wrong trap and pick players who's form suggests should play well.
-However with the last 3 events all being played on links courses, it will be a very different style of course and very different set of attributes required for success.
+With the last 3 events all being played on links courses, it will be a very different style of course and very different set of attributes required for success.

 This is undoubtedly a beast of course and there will be high emphasis on those skill sets off the tee, however with the substantial amount of water in play there will be a big demand for accuracy as well.
 Good ball striking and a tidy short game will be in demand, greens wont always be that easy to hit and with the length of some of the par 5's outstanding wedge play will be required for their 3rd shot and scoring opportunities.

-There is very little history to go by other than a challenge tour event played here a few years back, obviously data from this can be partially useful and there are a good few representing this week that have some experience here... however there have been a fair few tweaks and amendments made to the courses layout so in many ways I have found it more useful to study the course on its own merit and match that up as best as i can to players current form and attributes
+There is very little history to go by other than last year and a challenge tour event played here a few years back, obviously data from this can be partially useful and there are a good few representing this week that have some experience here... however there have been a fair few tweaks and amendments made to the courses layout so in many ways I have found it more useful to study the course on its own merit and match that up as best as i can to players current form and attributes

 $9,000 - $10,000